sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/index.md

 - A video with shifting and contrasting color properties.

-- A shot featuring varied and dynamic color grading.
+- A shot featuring varied and dynamic color grading, composition, or dynamics.

 - A sequence where color temperature, saturation, or brightness change significantly.